funcool/buddy-sign/doc/01-jwt.md

 The `sign` function return a encoded and signed token as plain `String` instance or an exception in case of something goes wrong.
 As you can observe, no algorithm is passed as parameter.
-In this situations the default one will be used, and in this case is `:hs256`.
+In this situation the default one will be used, and in this case is `:hs256`.

 **NOTE**: Due to the nature of the storage format, the input is restricted mainly to json objects in the current version.